An Insight into client therapy

 The Last 7 Years..

-Hypnotherapy.
-When you say that word what do you honestly think of?
+Psychoanalysis and Hypnosis.
+When you say those words what do you honestly think of?
 I personally did NOT think it would be my saving grace.

 When the suggestion was put to me to write this blog I agreed because I get great satisfaction from helping people – thanks for bringing that to my attention Steve!
 I thought I was just a pushover.